Category: Confidence

 Journaling at a recent Wellness Event hosted by Amanda Fludd, LCSW-R

 Keep A Gratitude Journal.
 One powerful technique is gratitude.
-When we focus on what we are grateful for, we shift our attention away from negative thoughts and experiences and teach our brains to search for the positive.
+When we focus on what we are grateful for, we shift our attention away from negative thoughts and experiences, and we teach our brains to look for the positive.
 This can help us feel more optimistic about the future, even under challenging circumstances.

 Take a few moments daily to identify 2-3 things you’re grateful for.
 It could improve your overall happiness.

 Avoid Worst-Case Scenario Thinking.
-Everything isn’t going to have a horrible outcome.
-Instead of imagining what that can be, focus on the present moment and take things one step at a time.
-This can help you feel more in control and less overwhelmed by negative thoughts and emotions.
+Not everything will have a horrible outcome.
+I’m sure you can think of moments in your life where things looked that way, but it worked out.
+Even one example is good enough.
+So, instead of imagining the worst, focus on the present moment and take things one step at a time.
+This can help you feel more in control and less overwhelmed by negative thoughts of possibilities (that haven’t even occurred yet) and the flood of emotions that fuels.

 Cultivate your people!
 Surrounding yourself with the right people can make a big difference in staying optimistic and motivated.
-Having supportive friends and family members willing to listen and offer encouragement can help us feel less alone, seen, understood, and focused.
+Having supportive friends or family members who are willing to listen and offer encouragement can help us feel less alone, more seen, understood, and focused.
 If you can’t find positive people to draw from or feel like negative only follows you- reframe your thoughts!
-Don’t be afraid to look for the connections you need in your life in the form of mentors, joining associations, or partnering with like-minded groups.
+Don’t be afraid to seek out the connections you need in your life, such as mentors, joining associations, or partnering with like-minded groups.
 You can cultivate your people!

 Amanda Fludd, Psychotherapist

 Amanda Fludd, LCSW-R, is a Licensed Psychotherapist and Mental Health consultant.
-She works in partnership with organizations and institutions like schools and corporations to assess an organization’s emotional health, designing customized mental health and wellness workshops to help teams navigate stress, burnout, and trauma so they can thrive well.
+She works in partnership with organizations and institutions, such as schools and corporations, to assess an organization’s emotional health.
+She designs customized mental health and wellness workshops to help teams navigate stress, burnout, and trauma, enabling them to thrive.

 Build Your Confidence By Taking A Look At How Far You’ve Come